Texas State Highway Spur 527

 Spur 527 is a 0.863 mi spur route in Midtown Houston in the U.S. state of Texas.
 The roadway is a freeway spur that feeds traffic from the Southwest Freeway (Interstate 69/U.S. Highway 59) into Downtown Houston.
 The route is mostly unsigned, except for a sign posted on the southbound side, right after an intersection with Smith Street.

 History

 On July 30, 1976, Spur 527 was designated as a spur of US 59 in Houston.
 The freeway was the original routing of US 59 into downtown before being rerouted further east.
 The freeway was built in the early 1960s as the overpasses at Richmond Avenue and Alabama Street had been completed by 1961.

-On July 1, 2019, the Brazos St exit was closed, forcing all traffic to exit at Louisiana St. Houston Public Works said the “bridge deck has deteriorated significantly and is being closed immediately to protect the community from falling debris.”
-On February 26, 2020, Houston Public Works released a concept design for a park where the Brazos St Bridge now stands.
+On July 1, 2019, the Brazos Street exit was closed, forcing all traffic to exit at Louisiana Street.
+Houston Public Works said the “bridge deck has deteriorated significantly and is being closed immediately to protect the community from falling debris.”
+On February 26, 2020, Houston Public Works released a concept design for a park where the Brazos Street Bridge now stands.
 Repairs to the bridge have stalled amid debate between stakeholders.
 On January 27, 2021, the exit ramp reopened two weeks ahead of schedule following repairs.